 No clinically significant interactions have been identified.

-Acyclovir is eliminated primarily unchanged in the urine via active renal tubular secretion.
-Any drugs administered concurrently that compete with this mechanism may increase acyclovir plasma concentrations.
-Probenecid and cimetidine increase the AUC of acyclovir by this mechanism and reduce acyclovir renal clearance.
-Similarly, increases in plasma AUCs of acyclovir and of the inactive metabolite of mycophenolate mofetil, an immunosuppressant agent used in transplant patients have been shown when the drugs are co-administered.
-However, no dosage adjustment is necessary because of the wide therapeutic index of acyclovir.
+Aciclovir is eliminated primarily unchanged in the urine via active renal tubular secretion.
+Any drugs administered concurrently that compete with this mechanism may increase aciclovir plasma concentrations.
+Probenecid and cimetidine increase the AUC of aciclovir by this mechanism, and reduce aciclovir renal clearance.
+Similarly increases in plasma AUCs of aciclovir and of the inactive metabolite of mycophenolate mofetil, an immunosuppressant agent used in transplant patients have been shown when the drugs are coadministered.
+However, no dosage adjustment is necessary because of the wide therapeutic index of aciclovir.